 A comprehensive backfill space plan must be in place to transition spaces formerly housing Health Sciences programs into general purpose classrooms or additional spaces to support growing STEM programming.
 Within this full remake of the Science Center is an opportunity to renovate the Theater and add to the backstage area for ADA compliance and improved support facilities.
 This includes the construction of additional seats on a new balcony to increase theater capacity to 450 seats and the construction of a new quad entrance with a renovated lobby and restrooms.
 In addition, the plan calls for the construction of new parking lots north and east of the Science Center to serve the theater/auditorium.
 The completed project will support expansion of STEM programming, expansion of theater academic programming, and expansion of the College’s Lively Arts series.

 Remove the Quonset Hut on the opposite side of Cathcart Road and move operations into an addition on to the current Facilities Building.

 Retail Center Enhancements

 Replace the north end wall with glass to create an enticing retail opportunity for the Bookstore and other auxiliary services operations that will benefit from increased visibility.

 Develop Updated Deferred Maintenance Plan Site

-Entry Between Science Center and the ATC Remove the loading dock and make this major academic quadrangle entry point more pedestrian-friendly and inviting.
+Entry between the Science Center and the Advanced Technology Center - remove the loading dock and make this major academic quadrangle entry point more pedestrian-friendly and inviting.